cstuer/cstuer/README.md

 LinkedIn: https://www.linkedin.com/in/codystuerman
 GitHub: https://github.com/cstuer

-I’m Cody, a data analytics student graduating in Spring 2025.
+I’m Cody, a data analytics student who graduated in Spring 2025.
 My passion is uncovering insights from data and building clear, meaningful visualizations.
 I have experience with SQL, Tableau, and Python, and I enjoy working with business and e-commerce datasets.

 ## Featured Projects